 A closer look at Etiko and Nick’s approach to business reveals a certain humanity that often doesn’t rate a mention at the table of his corporate competitors.

 “If you ask most Australians whether they oppose the issue of child labour, sweatshop labour, or slave labour – I’m sure the vast majority of people would say ‘yes’,” he says.
+The problem though, is that doesn’t always translate into a customer’s actions at the counter.

 Prior to starting Etiko, in his days as a high school teacher and being involved with school soccer, Nick reflects on news reports about the extensive use of child labour in the sporting goods industry.